timKraeuter/ICGT-2023/README.md

 ## Model Checking BPMN

-### BPMN-specific properties
+### General BPMN properties

-BPMN-specific properties can be checked in the [web-based tool](https://bpmnanalyzer.whitefield-c9fed487.northeurope.azurecontainerapps.io), which runs Groove in the cloud (no local installation needed).
+General BPMN properties can be checked in the [web-based tool](https://bpmnanalyzer.whitefield-c9fed487.northeurope.azurecontainerapps.io), which runs Groove in the cloud (no local installation needed).

 The [Implementation](https://github.com/timKraeuter/ICGT-2023#implementation) section shows a screenshot with an example verification result.